-IPS graduate students must maintain a minimum 3.0 cumulative GPA in order to maintain good academic standing.
+IPS graduate students must maintain a minimum 3.0 cumulative GPA to remain in good academic standing.
 In addition, a minimum 3.0 cumulative GPA is required for conferral of the M.A. degree.

 All courses taken to fulfill requirements for the M.A. degree in International Policy Studies must be taken for a letter grade.
-The only exceptions are: IPS 300 Issues in International Policy Studies, which is only offered as S/NC; courses taken in the Law School, the School of Medicine, or the Graduate School of Business where a letter grade may not be offered; or 1 or 2 unit elective courses, which are only offered as S/NC that have been approved via petition in the area of concentration.
+The only exceptions are: IPS 300 IPS Student-Faculty Colloquium, which is only offered as S/NC; courses taken in the Law School, the School of Medicine, or the Graduate School of Business where a letter grade may not be offered; or 1 or 2 unit elective courses, which are only offered as S/NC that have been approved via petition in the area of concentration.
 Pre-approval is required from the IPS student services officer in order to apply a non-letter grade course in Law, Medicine, or the Graduate School of Business toward the IPS degree.

 Proficiency in a foreign language is required and may be demonstrated by completion of three years of university-level course work in a foreign language or by passing an oral and written proficiency examination prior to graduation.
 International students who speak English as a second language already meet this requirement.

 Additional Academic Requirements

 - Students are not required to repeat a course that covers material they have already mastered.
 In such cases, students may petition to substitute a different course for a required course in one of the core areas (global, quantitative, skills).
 This flexibility does not reduce the unit requirements for the M.A. degree.